getbubblenow/javicle/README.md

 ### Supported Operations
 Today, JVCL supports these operations:

+### scale
+Scale a video asset from one size to another

 ### split
-Split an audio/video asset into multiple assets
+Split an audio/video asset into multiple assets of equal time lengths

 ### concat
 Concatenate audio/video assets together into one asset

 ### trim
 Trim audio/video; crop a section of an asset, becomes a new asset

-### scale
-Scale a video asset from one size to another

 ### overlay
 Overlay one asset onto another